funttastic/universal_kotlin/readme.md

 ## Overview

 Universal Kotlin is a project that aims to run on the most popular platforms using just Kotlin.
-Also, one of its goals is to use shared code from the common modules in all other ones.
+Also, one of its goals is to use shared code from the common modules and libraries in all other ones.

 ## Architecture